Data-driven upper bounds and event attribution for unprecedented heatwaves: Materials and Methods

 \subsection{Extreme value analysis}

 As described in Section~\ref{sec:intro}, our hypothesis is that many extreme temperatures are deemed ``impossible'' largely because of methodological choices.
 Specifically, the traditional approach ignores (at least) three important sources of information: (1) year-to-year variability in temperature extremes, (2) nearby locations will experience the same types of heatwaves (climatological dependence, over long time scales), and (3) nearby locations will also experience the same heatwave events (weather dependence, over short time scales).
-We briefly describe how we account for each of these sources of information; see Section 2.2 of the Supporting Information for more details.
+We briefly describe how we account for each of these sources of information.

 First, we suppose the TXx measurements in year $t$ at gauged location $\bs$, denoted $Y(\bs,t)$, arise from a Generalized Extreme Value (GEV) distribution whose parameters depend on space- and time-varying covariates.
 The cumulative distribution function for $Y(\bs,t)$ is